-- To review your medical record and to approve or refuse the release or disclosure of its contents to any health care practitioner and/or facility, except as required by law.
+- To review your medical record and to approve or refuse the release or disclosure of its contents to any health care practitioner and/or facility.

 - To make decisions throughout the care process when involved in investigative studies and clinical trials, including the right to agree or refuse participation.

-- To receive upon request, information about advance directives, such as a living will or health care proxy and to have your directives honored.
-For people who have a directive for “no resuscitation” a hospital may be a more appropriate setting for care.
-Please discuss with your physician and or nurse.
+- To receive upon request, information about advance directives, such as a Living Will or health care proxy.
+For people who have an advance directive for "no resuscitation" a hospital may be a more appropriate setting for care.
+Please discuss any such directive with your physician and or nurse.

-- To know, on request and prior to treatment, whether Medicare assignment is accepted for payment.
+- To know, on request and prior to treatment, whether Medicare assignment is accepted.

-- Receive on request and prior to treatment, an estimate of charges and counseling on available financial resources.
+- Receive on request and prior to treatment, a reasonable estimate of charges for medical care and counseling on available financial resources.

 - To receive an explanation of your bill and, on request, an itemized bill with charges explained when requested.